Medically reviewed by

 In vitro fertilization (IVF) is often needed to help start LGBTQ+ families.

-IVF is when eggs are harvested from a person's ovaries and then combined with sperm from a donor or an intended parent in a lab.
+IVF is when fertility medications are used to stimulate the woman’s ovaries to produce mature oocytes or eggs.
+These eggs are harvested from a person’s ovaries and then combined with sperm from a donor or an intended parent in a lab.
 In the best case, you get a few embryos, and one or two of those embryos can be transferred to the uterus of the intended parent or a gestational carrier.

 Many gay couples have biologically related children through IVF.